squidfunk/mkdocs-material/docs/contributing/requesting-a-change.md

 __Benefits of this approach:__
-- Users get a clearer and quicker overview of known issues and bugs, as change requests are managed separentely, giving a better idea how actively this project is maintained.
+- Users get a clearer and quicker overview of known issues and bugs, as change requests are managed separately, giving a better idea how actively this project is maintained.
 - Related ideas are grouped in the backlog, allowing us to track progress more effectively, and to more easily see which change requests are related.